icanjs/auth-component/readme.md

 Any `react-form` fields you add will be added to the payload and sent to the server.

-## AsyncValidator
+## Asynchronous Field Validation
-The `AsyncValidator` allows you to run asynchronous validations against a server.
+The `AsyncValidator` component allows you to run asynchronous validations against a server.
 The `Form` example, above, shows how to use it in a form.
 To make the validations work, you need to use the `validate` attribute on a form.
 We assigned the AsyncValidator a `field` of `emailError`.
 Now we can use the `emailError` attribute in the `validate` rules:

 ```js
 <SignupForm